nikeokoronkwo/ds/README.md

 ## Goals
 - Deployment-agnostic: DS is designed to work on every platform Dart can support, which includes JavaScript platforms.
 This makes it possible to use the expressiveness
+- Web Standards: DS is designed to support and respect Web Standards by default, where applicable.
+- Configurable: DS is designed to be easily configured
+- Extensible: DS is designed to be extensible to suit various needs, with DS's plugin architecture, custom deployment environments, and more.
+- Scalable: DS is designed to scale to suit larger server needs, while still being able to help with small servers.

 Although DS is minimal, you might find current solutions much better for making small/tiny servers.